South Carolina Court Records

 - Name of the official who oversaw the marriage

 A South Carolina marriage license is an official document that gives the holders the right to marry in an officiated ceremony within the state.
 Such documents are issued in the probate court of the respective county.
+The county clerk is responsible for recording and maintaining marriage licenses as part of the official records.
 Unlike marriage certificates, which are created after a marriage.

-South Carolina marriage licenses are issued before marriage by the probate Court of any county.
-After receiving a license, the name parties can marry in any ceremony officiated by ministers of the Gospel, Jewish rabbis, or any office authorized to administer oaths in the state.
+South Carolina marriage licenses are issued before marriage by the probate Court of any county, and in some cases, town offices may also be involved in the process.
+After receiving a license, the named parties can marry in any ceremony officiated by ministers of the Gospel, Jewish rabbis, or any office authorized to administer oaths in the state.
+After the ceremony, the appropriate authority officially records the marriage to ensure it is entered into the public record.

 Are South Carolina Marriage Records Public?

 South Carolina marriage records are generally public and can be accessed by anyone.
 However, the amount of information on a public marriage record is limited compared to protected records.
-Public marriage records provide general data such as the date, the name of the bride and groom, and marriage location.
-Residents can obtain public records by applying for a statement of marriage from the SC Dept of Health and Environmental Control.
+Public marriage records provide general data such as the date, the names of the bride and groom, andthe marriage location.
+Residents can obtain public records by applying for a statement of marriage from the SC Dept of Health and Environmental Control, whose website provides access to marriage record services.
+Fees may apply for copies or searches.
+Records are available from certain years up to the present.
+Digital images of marriage records may be available for certain years.
 Requesters seeking more detailed records may need to contact the county probate court where the license was issued.

 How to Find Marriage Records in South Carolina

-Eligible parties can obtain South Carolina marriage records by following several general steps.
+Eligible persons can obtain South Carolina marriage records by following several general steps:

-Different agencies maintain marriage records depending on when the union occured.
+Different agencies maintain marriage records depending on when the union occurred.
 For instance, you can obtain records of marriages that occurred before July 1950 or after December 2022 by contacting the probate court in the county where the license was issued.
 In contrast, marriage records filed between July 1950 and December 2022 can be found by applying to the vital records office.
+If official records are not available, personal records such as family bibles, letters, or other documents can be valuable sources for marriages not found in official archives.

 Step 2.
 Collect Information about the Marriage